-The TED Prize amplifies big ideas from visionary leaders, to spark global change.
-Each TED Prize winner receives $1 million — and the TED community’s wide range of expertise and resources — to make a bold wish become a reality.
+The TED Prize amplified big ideas from visionary leaders, sparking change all over the world.
+Each TED Prize winner received $1 million — and the TED community’s wide range of expertise and resources — to make a bold wish become a reality.

 The TED Prize was born out of the visions offered onstage at the TED Conference for how change can happen in the world, one idea at a time.
 The TED Prize was first awarded in 2005, to Robert Fischell (who wished for new cures to brain disorders), Edward Burtynsky (who wished for a global conversation about sustainability), and Bono (who wished for a social movement of activism for Africa).
 In the years after, the TED Prize was awarded to a diverse list of leaders, ranging from author Dave Eggers to oceanographer Sylvia Earle to space archaeologist Sarah Parcak to healthcare visionary Raj Panjabi.
 TED Prize wishes helped combat poverty, open dialogue on religious intolerance, inspire art in 150 countries and imagine the future of education.

 At its inception, the TED Prize award was $100,000, along with full access to the TED community’s range of talent and expertise.
 In 2013, it was expanded to a $1 million award, to help the winner quickly build capacity for carrying out their ambitious wish.
 The award was designed to support the building of a global project's core infrastructure, with people across the world adding their own collaborative action.

 Imagine an inspiring, high-impact idea that could create ripples of change.
 Each TED Prize winner had that kind of ambitious wish — and the vision, pragmatism and leadership to make it come true.
 Millions of people around the world helped carry forward their ideas, with many still active today.

 The next chapter